seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 > conditioned by birth, decay-and-death, sorrow, lamentation, pain, grief and
 > despair.
 Thus is the arising of this entire mass of suffering.

-Here the *sutta* starts with the arising of contact and branches off towards the standard formula of *paṭicca samuppāda*.
+Here the sutta starts with the arising of contact and branches off towards the standard formula of *paṭicca samuppāda*.
 Eye consciousness arises dependent on, *paṭicca*, two things, namely eye and forms.
 And the concurrence of the three is contact.
 This shows that two are necessary for a thing to be dependently arisen.

-So in fairness to the *sutta* version, we have to conclude that the reference in all the four lines is to the bases of contact, comprising both the internal and the external.
+So in fairness to the sutta version, we have to conclude that the reference in all the four lines is to the bases of contact, comprising both the internal and the external.
 That is to say, we cannot discriminate between them and assert that the first line refers to one set of six, and the second line refers to another.
-We are forced to such a conclusion in fairness to the *sutta*.
+We are forced to such a conclusion in fairness to the sutta.

 So from this verse also we can see that according to the usage of the noble ones the world arises in the six sense bases.
 This fact is quite often expressed by